 Learning from Yale’s Sustainable Food Program

 There is substantial and growing interest among Sewanee’s faculty and administration to build connections between our academic curriculum and the Sewanee Farm.
 Dr. Mark Preslar (Russian) and Dr. Thea Edwards (Biology) are members of the Farm Advisory Committee.
 As such, they are working to create educational opportunities using the farm as a laboratory and classroom.
 We share this vision with a more established university farm at Yale.
 Since 2000, Yale’s Sustainable Food Program has developed to encompass a college farm, university composting, increased education around food and agriculture, and a sustainable dining program that purchases and prepares food from local organic sources.
-The Collaborative for Southern Appalachian and Place-Based Studies funded travel for Thea Edwards, Mark Preslar, Rick Wright (Sewanee’s Executive Chef), and Carolyn Hoagland (the Sewanee farm manager) to travel to Yale’s Farm for four days during summer 2015.
-Members of the expedition met with organizers of Yale’s Sustainable Food Program and plan to bring back to Sewanee those concepts and practices that have benefitted the Yale community and can be tailored to help build Sewanee’s Farm Program.
+This proposal is to fund travel for Edwards, Preslar, Wright, and the soon-to-be-hired farm manager to travel to Yale’s Farm for four days during summer 2015.
+Members of the expedition will meet with organizers of Yale’s Sustainable Food Program.
+We will bring back to Sewanee those concepts and practices that have benefitted the Yale community and can be tailored to help build Sewanee’s Farm Program.

 Project Alignment with the Collaborative for Southern Appalachian Studies

 Our project aligns closely with the goals of the Collaborative for the following reasons.

 • We are taking advantage of the established partnership between Sewanee and Yale.

 • As expressed above, the Sewanee Farm supports interdisciplinary and transdisciplinary education.

 • Similarly, the farm can be instrumental in educating food literate citizens and leaders who are effective, engaged, and socially responsible.